-The State of Georgia, Department of Banking and Finance administers the licensing of Mortgage Brokers, Mortgage Processors, Mortgage Loan Originators and Mortgage Lenders through the NMLS: the National Mortgage Licensing System.
+The State of Georgia's Department of Banking and Finance administers the licensing of Mortgage Brokers, Mortgage Processors, Mortgage Loan Originators and Mortgage Lenders through the NMLS: the National Mortgage Licensing System.

 The Georgia Rules and Regulations, Chapter 80-5-1 defines the regulations for financial institutions including licensing.

 The following is required for a Georgia Mortgage Broker License:

 1. Complete all pre-licensing education and take the written examinations.

 2. Completion of the required licensing through the National Mortgage Licensing System (NMLS) and pay the applicable credit report fee, FBI Criminal Background Check Fee and processing fee.